Polyfrost/OneConfig-Documentation/events/using-the-events-system/subscriber-events.md

 {% endtab %}
 {% endtabs %}

 And there you have it!
-This instance of our `ExampleListener` now receives all dispatched instances of `TickEvent.Start` as long as our `run` method/function is executed at least once in it's lifetime.
+This instance of our `ExampleListener` now receives all dispatched instances of `TickEvent.Start` as long as our `register` method/function is executed at least once in the games' lifetime.